 Under Armour: American company formed in Maryland in 1996, it has grown to a $4B selling sporting equipment for a wide variety of sports.
 NBA star Steph Curry is the most well known UA sponsored athlete.

 Victor Sport: Known as a shuttlecock-making factory, over the past 50 years Victor sports has grown into a leading badminton equipment company.
 They also make indoor shoes and apparel for the sport.

-Wilson: Founded in 1913, this Chicago based company is a well known maker, especially of professional balls.
-It makes equipment for an impressive list of sports including: badminton, baseball, basketball, softball, golf, racquetball, soccer, paddle, platform tennis, squash, tennis, volleyball and recently introduced its own line of pickleball paddles.
+Wilson: Founded in 1913, this Chicago based company is a well-known maker, especially of professional balls.
+It makes equipment for an impressive list of sports including badminton, baseball, basketball, softball, golf, racquetball, soccer, paddle, platform tennis, squash, tennis, volleyball and recently introduced its own line of Wilson pickleball paddles.

 The elements of an athletic shoe include the following:

 Midsole: The midsole or sock liner lines the base of your shoe and provides the bed of cushioning.
 This part of the shoe has probably the biggest impact on the comfort factor you feel when you put the shoe on.
 Most midsoles are made of lightweight and flexible materials, usually either EVA or PU.

 Upper: The upper refers to the part of the shoe that wraps entirely over the foot ( for a visual reference sandals do not have an “upper”).
 Uppers are normally made out of very durable material, either synthetic or natural leather.
 Many newer shoes incorporate mesh into the upper, not only is it lighter, reducing the overall weight of the shoe but also to increase ventilation and keep shoes cooler.
 Many new models use a hybrid upper, mixing elements of mesh and synthetic or leather to balance the breathability and durability of the shoe while minimizing weight.